Choose the one Sunday plan you actually care about

 Check the venue or business directly when the day depends on a specific opening window.

-If the official surface looks thin or confusing, bias toward the most dependable downtown fallback.
+If the official page looks thin or confusing, bias toward the most dependable downtown fallback.

 Treat Sunday as a lighter-planning day, not as the moment to cram in the longest list.